jokusic/prime-numbers/README.md

 The file to be read in will always be in the proper format (one positive number per line) and it will not contain any letters or extra spaces.

+## Additional Information:
+Assignment for CIS*3190 in 2019.